Consult local regulatory agencies in your area

-If you feel your supermarket is not limiting exposure and promotion of alcohol to a single area(s) then use this checklist to assess compliance.
+If you feel your supermarket is not limiting exposure and promotion of alcohol to a single area(s), consult your local regulatory agencies.
+As a starting point, contact your local PUBLIC HEALTH UNIT.

 The Sale and Supply of Alcohol Act 2012 introduced restrictions on where supermarket and groceries stores can display and promote alcohol.
 This is now confined to a “single area” within the store.
 Promotions must not be seen or heard outside of this area or from outside of the store.